Can a Microwave be on the Same Circuit as Other Appliances?

 Ways to Get Around Using a Separate Circuit

-Now, while it is certainly not recommended (and can definitely be unsafe if the breaker fails to trip before a fire starts instead), there are ways to avoid using a separate circuit for your microwave and other appliances.
+Now, while it is certainly not recommended (and can be unsafe if the breaker fails to trip before a fire starts instead), there are ways to avoid using a separate circuit for your microwave and other appliances.
 Some of these methods include:

-• Unplug your fridge from the wall when you use your microwave.
+- Unplug your fridge from the wall when you use your microwave.
 Be careful to remember to plug your fridge back in afterward, as you don’t want your food to go bad!
 Now, using a fridge in combination with your microwave is particularly unrecommended, because if your fridge can’t pull enough power, your food will start to spoil early.
-And of course, if your fridge decides to turn on (your fridge turns on periodically throughout the day in order to maintain temperature) right at the same time as you’re using the defrost feature on your microwave, it may cause a short.
+And of course, if your fridge decides to turn on (your fridge turns on periodically throughout the day to maintain temperature) right at the same time as you’re using the defrost feature on your microwave, it may cause a short.

 Can You Use a Microwave on a Power Strip?